 The program is designed to address a range of student needs and to be completed in two years of full-time study.
 Graduates of the program will employ their expertise in a wide variety of activities and will be prepared for careers such as environmental consultants, geologists in the energy and mining industries, meteorologists, regulators in governmental agencies, and earth science teachers in secondary schools.
 Furthermore, the M.S. in Earth Sciences prepares students for admission to traditional Atmospheric Science, Geology, or Earth Science Ph.D. programs as well as interdisciplinary Ph.D. programs such as Infrastructure and Environmental Systems – a program we also offer in conjunction with the College of Engineering.

 Important Deadlines: Applicants who wish to be considered for a select number of competitive Teaching Assistantships (TAs) must have their completed application submitted to the Graduate School no later than February 1 (for students wishing to begin in the fall term) or September 30 (for students wishing to begin in the spring term).
 Review of applications will begin on these dates and continue until all available teaching assistantships are filled.
 Applications received after these dates will be accepted although funding opportunities will be more limited.

 Click Here to Apply

-If you have any questions not directly answered here, feel free to contact Dr. Sara Gagné the Earth Science Graduate Coordinator.
+If you have any questions not directly answered here, feel free to contact the acting Earth Science Graduate Coordinator, Dr. Sandra Clinton.
 We are here to answer your questions, and we look forward to hearing from you!